As of Thursday 5th March 2020, airline Flybe has ceased trading with immediate effect and passengers have been advised not to travel to the airport.

 What Do I Do If I Have Booked My Parking With SkyParkSecure?

-Due to the high volume of calls we are currently experiencing, we request those who are not currently abroad or were due to fly in the next two weeks to please delay getting in contact for a couple of days.
+Due to the high volume of calls we are currently experiencing, we request those who are not currently abroad or were not due to fly in the next two weeks to please delay getting in contact for a couple of days.

 This will prevent you from experiencing extended waiting times as we process those customers in need of urgent assistance.